SMJ93/fantastec-tech-test/README.md

   - Note: You may need to load up an android emulator before running the app if you're using an older version of Android Studio

 ```
+  // In terminal 1
+  yarn start

+  // in terminal 2
   yarn android
 ```